vmware-archive/hillview/docs/userManual.md

 * Schema: displays [the table schema](#31-schema-views).

+* Change table size: this changes the number of rows displayed.

 #### 3.2.6.
 The table filter menu

 The table filter menu allows the user to find specific values or